 Whether you’re a tourist traveling through or have recently moved here, if your first glimpse of L.A. life happens inside a boutique hotel, it’s only fitting that your stay should come with all the trimmings.
 We’re talking mood lighting, vintage records from L.A.’s best record stores, and in-house Shiatsu massage therapists.
-In fact, imagination takes a front seat in our list of L.A.’s best boutique hotels, encompassing everything from funky lobby bars to rooms styled after fictional characters.
-Each spot on our list of L.A.’s best boutique hotels has its own unique twist, but as far as we’re concerned, the weirder, the better.
+In fact, imagination takes a front seat in our list of L.A.’s best boutique hotels, encompassing everything from funky lobby bars to colorful and casual retreats to rooms styled after fictional characters.
+Each spot on our list of L.A.’s best boutique hotels has its own unique twist, but as far as we’re concerned, the more unique, the better.

-Designed like an artist’s studio with shelves of old books, exposed brick walls and custom-designed leather furniture, every suite at Palihouse comes equipped with a microwave, two-top burner and dishware—making the 36-room hotel perfect for anyone who plans to make L.A. their home for a few weeks or even a few months.
+Designed like an artist’s studio with shelves of old books, exposed brick walls and custom-designed leather furniture, the 36-room hotel is perfect for anyone who plans to make L.A. their home for a few weeks or even a few months.
 With fun hangout spaces like the casual courtyard restaurant Mardi and the vintage-inspired lobby lounge, you may never want to leave.
-(Like the vibe but want to explore a different neighborhood?
-Don’t forget to check out owner Avi Brosh’s other properties, Palihotel and Palihouse Santa Monica.)

 Looking for more great hotels in L.A.?